cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

   - /installation/from-packages/
   - /installation/installing-manager/
 ---
 A Cloudify Manager is a compute host that runs the Cloudify Management service.
-For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies.
+For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies in an offline manner.
 The Cloudify Manager RPM file is self-contained and does not require an internet connection during installation.

  To get started with Cloudify in Amazon AWS or OpenStack, you can also use a [Cloudify Manager image]({{< relref "install_maintain/installation/manager-image.md" >}}).